You are in Beware the Wolves -> List of False Teachings

 My little children, I am writing these things to you so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous. – 1 John 2:1

+If we say that we have no sin, we are deceiving ourselves and the truth is not in us.
 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
-If we say that we have not sinned, we make Him a liar and His word is not in us. – 1 John 1:9-10
+If we say that we have not sinned, we make Him a liar and His word is not in us. – 1 John 1:8-10

 Wayne Jackson further writes on 1 John 2:1-2:

 There are several points in this passage that are worthy of notation.
 Let us briefly concentrate upon them and the meaning they contain for our lives.

 - The phrase “little children” is found nine times in this epistle.
 It reflects the tender love that the apostle had for his fellow Christians.
 Would it not be wonderful if more of God’s children would treat one another as “family”?
 This disposition is possible—even when we disagree.
 Can we not consider each other as “brothers,” rather than “enemies” (2 Thes 3:15)?
 This does not mean that we are allowed to ignore error; it does address the attitude we should adopt in dealing with our spiritual kinsmen.